-In this guide, we discuss everything you need to know about cryptocurrency taxes.
+In this guide, we’ll break down everything you need to know about cryptocurrency taxes.
 From the high-level tax implications to the final tax forms you need to fill out, youʼll learn all about what you need to stay compliant and report your taxes properly.

-You incur a taxable event when you dispose of or earn cryptocurrency.
+You incur a taxable event when you earn or dispose of cryptocurrency.

 When you dispose of cryptocurrency, you’ll recognize a capital gain or loss depending on how the price of your crypto has changed since you originally received it.